Parallel Simulation of Contact and Actuation for Soft Growing Robots

 As described in~\cref{combined_model}, we chose to discretize the vine into a chain of bodies to produce a finite parameterization.
 We aim to find the dynamics $\{\theta\}_{t+1}, l_\text{last} = f(\{\theta\}_t, l_\text{last})$. $l_\text{last}$ is the length of the distal segment; all others are held at a fixed length $l_{seg}$. $\{\theta\}$ is the set of relative bending angles between consecutive bodies in the vine; they describe the local curvature at each point.
 This rigid body representation was also used in~\cite{jitosho2021dynamics, robosoft_diff_sim}, albeit with maximal coordinates.
 Note that maximal coordinates require extra constraints to ensure that successive bodies remain connected; our minimal coordinate formulation can only produce connected vines.
 Here, we formulate the simulation as finding the next state with minimum cost:

-where ``\text{growth}'' tends to zero as $l_\text{last}$ increases with a predefined growth rate, ``\text{contact}'' measures the amount of penetration of bodies into obstacles, and $M_\text{tot}$ is the restoring moment of the current state as found in~\cref{restoring_moment}.
+where ``\text{growth}'' tends to zero as $l_\text{last}$ increases with a predefined growth rate, ``\text{contact}'' measures the amount of penetration of bodies into obstacles, and $M_\text{tot}$ is the restoring moment of the current state as found in~\cref{eq:restoring_moment}.
 Often, such forces will be in opposition---for example, when the vine is growing into an obstacle, then the growth term will attempt to lengthen $l_\text{last}$ while ``\text{contact}'' will attempt to shorten it.
 We empirically scaled the weights $w_a, w_b,$ and $w_c$ to ensure that in all common cases, contacts dominate over moments which in turn dominate growth, thus forbidding segments from growing into the obstacles, with $w_a = 160$, $w_b = 15$, $w_c = 1$.
+An exception to this occurs when the tip gets stuck in a corner or head-on collision, causing growth to dominate bending moments as the vine coils up on itself.
 Note that we omit velocity and inertial terms as they are insignificant due to the high air resistance and low mass of the vine.